brucedkyle/architectures/docs/sustainability/supplychain.md

 The technologies can be grouped into main categories:

 - **User applications**.
 Applications where supply chain activities are reported and used by customers, colleagues, suppliers, and logistics.
-In particular, the inventory controller interacts with the Inventory Optimisation Platform, described in a following section.
+In particular, the inventory controller interacts with the Inventory Optimization Platform, described in a following section.
 - **Core application systems**.
 Often customer-provided technologies, such as order management, facilities management.
 These include services, data, and systems currently used within the organization, such as:

     - Point of Sale systems